mardiros/blacksmith/docs/source/user/http_middleware.rst

    class BlacksmithMiddleware:
       """
-      Middleware to inject a aoili client factory in the asgi scope.
+      Middleware to inject a blacksmith client factory in the asgi scope.

       The client is fowarding zipkin header to track api calls.